vlmlee/Root-Finding/README.md

 # Root-Finding
 A javascript implementation of root finding using Newton-Raphson's method.
+Users are able to enter their own expressions through the console and they are parsed by the [mathjs parser](http://mathjs.org/index.html).

 To use, simply run the script with: